rust-lang/rfcs/text/0000-minimal-target-feature-unsafe.md

 even guaranteed-supported instructions as being part of an _instruction set extension_ in order to be able to refrain from using them e.g. in kernel-mode code to make it unnecessary to save some register upon entering a system call.
-(For example, floating point instruction may be treated as an _instruction set extension_ by the compiler when the compiler is capable of refraining from emitting them e.g. for kernel-mode code even when an FPU is a guaranteed part of the CPU architecture.)
+(For example, floating point instructions may be treated as an _instruction set extension_ by the compiler when the compiler is capable of refraining from emitting them e.g. for kernel-mode code even when an FPU is a guaranteed part of the CPU architecture.)